CustomTypeOne/LoopPatches/README.md

 ***
 ## LoopPatches for Loop-dev will change as commits are merged into Loop-dev.

-The LoopPatches in this branch were:
+The LoopPatches in this branch are **NOT** ready for use - please be patient.

-* Tested with Loop Dev version: 26 Sep 2022, commit ca8a374
+### Loop-dev to LoopPatches Branch Map

-* Tested using mg/dL
+The version found in the BuildLoopFixedDev script works with the LoopPatches found in the main branch.
+However, there are some user who are using more recent commits in the LoopWorkspace dev tree.
+Those users may find the LoopPatches dev branch useful - but use at your own risk.
+This has not been tested against recent LoopWorkspace dev commits.

-* Last Loop Dev version for this branch of LoopPatches: 27 Nov 2022, commit f245588
+this branch is **NOT** ready for use - just getting it ready

-* If you have a later commit, please use the dev branch
+If your Loop-dev code was downloaded or updated earlier than

-### Last Loop-dev commit for this branch
+* 27 Nov 2022, commit f245588; use branch: dev-f245588

-The branch was renamed to dev-f245588 to indicate this is the last commit for which the patches, as found in this branch, can be applied.
+* 1 Aug 2022, please download Loop-dev code using the script

 ## **Table of Contents**